Western Digital Corporation (WDC) Shares Down Despite Recent Market Volatility

 Analysts’ Opinion of WDC

-Many brokerage firms have already submitted their reports for WDC stocks, with Mizuho repeating the rating for WDC by listing it as a “Buy.”
-The predicted price for WDC in the upcoming period, according to Mizuho is $50 based on the research report published on February 10th of the current year 2023.
+Many brokerage firms have already submitted their reports for WDC stocks, with Raymond James repeating the rating for WDC by listing it as a “Outperform.”
+The predicted price for WDC in the upcoming period, according to Raymond James is $46 based on the research report published on March 02nd of the current year 2023.

-Exane BNP Paribas, on the other hand, stated in their research note that they expect to see WDC reach a price target of $42.
-The rating they have provided for WDC stocks is “Neutral” according to the report published on January 23rd, 2023.
+Mizuho, on the other hand, stated in their research note that they expect to see WDC reach a price target of $50, previously predicting the price at $38.
+The rating they have provided for WDC stocks is “Buy” according to the report published on February 10th, 2023.

+Exane BNP Paribas gave a rating of “Neutral” to WDC, setting the target price at $42 in the report published on January 23rd of the current year.

 Insider Trading